V-Squared/V-Squared.github.io/diy/fixing.md

 ---
 layout: page
-title: Fixing
+title: Fixing Workstation PCs
-subtitle: How to Fix Your Workstation PC.
+subtitle: Tutorials on how to Fix Your Workstation PC.
-abstract: Lorem Ipsum dolar sit at met.
-Lorem Ipsum dolar sit at met.
-Lorem Ipsum dolar sit at met.
+abstract: >
+  These Tutorials show you how to fix your workstation PC by yourself.
+This will often save your money and reduce the downtime of your Workstation.
+And in case you can't do it by yourself we show you how and where to get help.
 readiness:
    - is-complete
 ---